GabrielaDomiciano/Computer_infrastructure_assessment/README.md

 - Classes we had over the semester [Professor Ian McLoughlin Git Hub](https://github.com/ianmcloughlin/2425_computer_infrastructure).

-- I used ChatGpt to help understand and write some codes, asking to explain in simple ways.
+- I used AI to help understand and write some codes, asking to explain in simple ways.
 Write the script in weather-data.yml.

 - GitHub Codespaces overview [GitHub](https://docs.github.com/en/codespaces/overview).